lmmentel/mendeleev/docs/index.rst

 Ionization energies
 +++++++++++++++++++

-The ``ionenergies`` returns a dictionary with ionization energies as values and degrees of ionization as keys.
+The :py:attr:`ionenergies <mendeleev.tables.Element.ionenergies>` returns a
+dictionary with ionization energies as values and degrees of ionization as keys

 .. code-block:: python